 Rosalind Jane Bairstow Bursary

-A prize named after Rosalind was also kindly created by her mother, Mrs Lucie Bairstow.
-The prize is awarded on 22 May each year, to mark Rosalind's birthday, to a first year English undergraduate on the completion of their exams.
+A College prize named after Rosalind was also kindly created by her mother, Mrs Lucie Bairstow.
+It is awarded annually to a first year English undergraduate on the completion of Prelims.

 The College would also like to thank Mrs Bairstow’s niece, Elizabeth Hurst and her family, for their assistance in the creation and management of the Rosalind Jane Bairstow Memorial Fund.

 The application form can be found on Weblearn.